HanSolo/sectools/README.md

-# sectools
+## SecTools
-A java library mainly focused on security related things like CVE, CVSS, EPSS etc.
+A java library mainly related to security things like CVE, CVSS, EPSS, KEY etc.